tinode/chat/docker/README.md

+# THIS IS BROKEN as of February 27th.
+Come back again in a day or two.

 # Using Docker files to run Tinode

 1. [Install Docker](https://docs.docker.com/install/) 1.8 or above.
 The provided dockerfiles are dependent on [Docker networking](https://docs.docker.com/network/) which may may not work with the older Docker.